Admissions Closing Soon | Program starting from 20th July

 Today, ISDM has developed a first of its kind curriculum and pedagogy that is best suited for students wanting to prepare for careers in Development Management.

 The first full cohort of 60 passionate students from across the country, representing 19 states, are part of the flagship 1-year Post Graduate Program in Development Leadership.
-With students on 100% scholarship, they can choose careers in Domestic and International NGOs, Foundations and Funding Organizations, CSR and Corporate Philanthropy Teams, Think Tanks, Social Enterprises and also start their own ‘for-impact’ organizations.
+With students on 100% scholarship, they can choose careers in Domestic and International NGOs, Foundations and Funding Organisations, CSR and Corporate Philanthropy Teams, Think Tanks, Social Enterprises and also start their own ‘for-impact’ organisations.

 This batch graduates in June 2018 and the early admissions for the next batch of this increasingly coveted program commencing in July 2018 has begun recently.